-Since 1991, the CFNU has called on federal and provincial governments to work together to build a program that would cover needed prescription medications for everyone in Canada.
-Over the subsequent nearly three decades, we have worked hard to build momentum towards this goal by conducting and publishing groundbreaking research, meeting regularly with MPs, ministers and premiers, presenting before parliamentary committees and premiers’ summits.
+Since 1991, the CFNU has called on federal and provincial governments to work together to build national prescription drug program for everyone in Canada.
+Over the subsequent decades, we have worked hard to build momentum towards this goal by conducting and publishing groundbreaking research, meeting regularly with MPs, ministers and premiers, presenting before parliamentary committees and premiers’ summits.

 In February 2018, nearly three decades of lobbying by the CFNU for a national pharmacare program paid off with the federal launch of an Advisory Council on the Implementation of National Pharmacare.
 Former Ontario Health Minister and champion of Youth Pharmacare, Dr. Eric Hoskins, was tasked with leading the Advisory Council in developing an implementation plan for pharmacare in Canada.
 The Advisory Council is mandated to report back to Parliament by April 2019, paving the way for public drug coverage for all in Canada.
 This development is a victory for nurses who have long called for such a program.
 The CFNU continues to work hard with the Canadian Labour Congress, Canadian Health Coalition and many other allies to support the creation of a universal, single-payer pharmacare program that aligns seamlessly with public Medicare.
 While we have made significant strides, there is more work to be done.

 Pharmacare is a common sense solution to high prescription drug costs and financial barriers in accessing medicines: